Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ###Installation

 The *Authentication* module is a part of the *Node.js Factory* library.
-You need to include dependency on the library in your **package.json** file in order to use the *Authentication* module:
+You need to include the library dependency in your **package.json** file in order to use the *Authentication* module:

 ```js
 "krot": "git+ssh://git@github.com:wmgdsp/factory-nodejs.git#development",